ibm-ecosystem-engineering/roks-cpd-wa-wd/roks-cpd-wa-wd-guide/docs/install-cpd.md

     ```

-6. Set the environment variables for your newly created directories, IBM Entitlement Key, and cluster login (ensure the login is in double quotes)
+6. Set the environment variables for the newly created directories, IBM Entitlement Key, and cluster login (ensure the login is in double quotes)

    ```shell
    export CONFIG_DIR=PATH_TO_CLOUD_PAK_DEPLOYER/cloud-pak-deployer/cpd-config